01206 23 33 53

 Although there are strict methods and timescales for the removal of offending materials, there are occasions when emergency asbestos removal may be able to take place.
 Such examples apply when there is a risk to health or public safety.
 Please contact us for more detailed information.

 The process of removing asbestos can be confusing, especially to those with no prior experience of the processes involved.
 AAS Ltd pride ourselves on providing accurate advice.
-For more information regarding our range of Professional Asbestos Removal services please call 01206 233353.
+For more information regarding our range of services call our specialist team.